Gilbert Baker (politician): Candidacy for United States Senate

 He was considered to have been the front-runner until U.S. Representative John Boozman entered the race and won the nomination and subsequently the general election, Baker finished in third in the primary behind Boozman and former State Senator Jim Holt, a Baptist minister from Springdale.

 Indictment by Federal Grand Jury

 On January 11, 2019, Baker was indicted on counts of conspiracy, bribery and wire fraud.
 The indictment is related to a bribery scheme involving former Faulkner County Circuit Judge Mike Maggio.
-In a trial in August 2021, the jury found Baker not quilty of conspiracy to commit bribery but deadlocked on remaining bribery and honest service wire fraud.
-A retrial on the remaining charges is set for May 2022.
+In a trial in August 2021, the jury found Baker not guilty of conspiracy to commit bribery but deadlocked on remaining bribery and honest service wire fraud.
+A retrial on the remaining charges was set for May 2022.
+However, the U.S. Attorney for the Eastern District of Arkansas declined to refile the charges.